Cloud VoIP Phone Service

 You as the consumer shouldn’t be looking at the initial price alone but at the total cost of ownership, which is the sum of acquiring, deploying, and operating a VoIP phone system over its entire life cycle.
 Be sure to look at the upfront, deployment, operational, and upgrade costs.

 - Upfront costs

 Comprehensive, high-quality systems naturally come with higher upfront costs, but they are more reliable and easier to maintain—and still offer 30% cost savings over legacy phone solutions.
-Outside of the VoIP service package, you should also take into account the cost of headsets, webcams, and a strong network connection to ensure call quality.
+Outside of the VoIP service pricing package, you should also take into account the cost of headsets, webcams, and a strong network connection to ensure call quality.

 - Deployment costs

-Get a service provider to design, implement, and configure your VoIP system.
+Get a service provider to design, implement, and configure your cloud-based VoIP system.
 Then you’ll need to hire experts to teach your employees how to use the system properly and effectively.
 A more experienced, knowledgeable provider can have all these covered for you.

 - Operational costs

-Think of the monthly recurring costs, which may be dependent on the plan you choose.
+Think of the monthly recurring phone service costs, which may be dependent on the plan you choose.
 For instance, there are companies that offer long-distance calls per minute and there are others that provide unlimited calls for a fixed monthly fee.
-If you are managing your VoIP system on your own, you also have to consider the power, cooling, and maintenance costs on a monthly basis.
+If you are managing your VoIP phone system on your own, you also have to consider the power, cooling, and maintenance costs on a monthly basis.